spectrum-finance/interface/README.md

 1. Create a new json file with your language's iso-code under public/i18n/
 2. Translate the original content (en.json) to your language.
-3. Add that language to the "languages" object withing the BurgerMenu.tsx component
+3. Add that language to the "languages" object within the BurgerMenu.tsx component

 <!-- LICENSE -->
 ## License